Maradox/osmdroid-wiki/Important-notes-on-using-osmdroid-in-your-app.md

 ## How to credit OpenStreetMap

 OpenStreetMap requires that you add “© OpenStreetMap contributors” to the map, if you use their data.
 For more dedails see http://www.openstreetmap.org/copyright/en

+## Handling Cache Storage

+osmdroid does not work without somewhere to cache the tiles.
+The first time starting an application using osmdroid will scan for all available, writable mount points on the device.
+It auto selects the largest mount point.
+This, of course can be changed via the `IConfigurationProvider`.
+If that mount point suddenly becomes read only or disappears, osmdroid will not handle this scenario.
+Instead, users will get the familiar gray grid with no map tiles being displayed (uh oh).
+To overcome this, applications using osmdroid should probably check on startup to see what the selected cache location is via `ConfigurationProvider.getOsmdroidTileCache()` [source](https://github.com/osmdroid/osmdroid/blob/master/osmdroid-android/src/main/java/org/osmdroid/config/DefaultConfigurationProvider.java#L234) then by checking `StorageUtils.isWritable`.
+If it is writable, no further action is required.
+Otherwise, you should probably prompt the user or autoselect the next best location.